 - You can put these fireplaces in any room of your home with ease.
 You aren’t limited to just the main room of your house.

-- They are safe if you want to mount a flat screen above it.
+- They are safe if you want to mount a flat screen TV above it.

-- Since there is no ventilation and they tend to use infrared quartz, they are very heat efficient and will save you money on your heating bill.
+- Since there is no ventilation and they tend to use infrared quartz heat, they are very energy efficient and will save you money on your heating bill.

-- Electric fireplaces can be set up for supplemental zone heating to even heat rather large homes.
+- Electric fireplaces can be set up for supplemental zone heating to evenly heat rather large homes.

 - They come with a remote control so you don’t even have to get up.

-- With a high end fireplace that has realistic flame effects, you can absolutely capture the same ambiance and experience provided by traditional fireplaces.
+- With a high-end fireplace that has realistic flame effects, you can capture the same ambiance and experience provided by traditional fireplaces.